There’s a ‘Whose Line Is It Anyway?’ Episode That Never Aired

 Once in a while, the improv panel says something requiring an excise from network broadcast.
-There was one episode years ago where a Party Quirks bit required careful censoring due to inappropriate body touching.
+For instance, there was one episode years ago where a Party Quirks bit required careful censoring due to inappropriate body touching.

 However, one entire episode had to be cut during a very sensitive time.
 It also involved one of the most legendary improv comedians of all time.

-What episode of ‘Whose Line is it Anyway?’ had to be cut from broadcast?
+Which episode of ‘Whose Line Is It Anyway?’ had to be cut from broadcast?

 One of the greatest aspects of the show in those days was bringing in special guests who were known for their improvisational comedy backgrounds.
 At that time, 70-something Sid Caesar was still going strong, if only seen on TV sporadically.

-For the taping of September 9, 2011, Caesar appeared as a guest again, and one of the games involved another foreign film dub.
-Numerous episodes had this setup where the participants would dub a random silent movie with different dialects.
+For the Whose Line Is It Anyway? taping of Sept.
+9, 2001, Caesar appeared as a guest, and one of the games involved a foreign film dub.
+Numerous episodes had this setup where the participants would dub a random movie with different dialects.

 Caesar was known for his ability to speak any dialect, albeit speaking nothing but gibberish.
 During this sequence, he started parodying Arabic, a choice that would hit differently just two days later.